Research and Development Tax Credit

 Basic R&D Tax Credit

-3% of eligible R&D expenses that do not exceed the firm’s average R&D expenses over the last four years.
-If the total credit applied for exceeds $3 million, the tax credit is prorated.
+Three percent (3%) of eligible R&D expenses that do not exceed the firm’s average R&D expenses over the last four years.
+If the total credits applied for exceed $4 million, the business's Basic tax credit is prorated.

 Growth R&D Tax Credit

-10% of eligible R&D expenses in excess of the firm’s average R&D expenses over the last four years.
-If the total credits applied for exceeds $3 million, the Growth R&D tax credit is prorated.
+Ten percent (10%) of eligible R&D expenses in excess of the firm’s average R&D expenses over the last four years.
+If the total credits applied for exceed $4 million, the business's Growth R&D tax credit is prorated.

 Small Business Refund